PhilippSpiess/Robotics_EPFL/README.md

 # Robotics

-Robotic projects I have been working on during my Master's at EPFL
+Below are the robotic projects I have been working on during my Master at EPFL.

 ## Electronics

-Infrared remote controller using in electronic components including uch as transistors, diodes, amplifiers, timers, resistors, capacitors, inductors, etc.
+Infrared remote controller using electronic components such as transistors, diodes, amplifiers, timers, resistors, capacitors and inductors to allow detection within a 3 meter range.

 ## Conception de Mécanisme (Mechanical design)